TBG

 • burnt in the kitchen, open the kitchen window and fan the air under the smoke alarm with a towel until the smoke has dissipated

 • outside our unit, use your discretion to stay or leave.
 Tenants will gather at the front of the building so you can get updates.
-We typically go out (mostly cause the alarm is annoying) but we don't take the cats.
+We usually go out (mostly cause the alarm is annoying) but we don't take the cats.
 The board members will inspect the building and call the fire department.

 Emergency: Cats

-is a specialist for the work Bauble needed and we've stayed with them for both cats.
+Our vet, Balmy Beach Pet Hospital, is at 1285 Queen St East near Leslie (15 min drive).
+Dr. Suhki Singh is a specialist for the work Bauble needed and we've stayed with them for both cats.
 Do not hesitate to contact them and we'll pay for any bills (including your Uber/Lyft ride).

 In the event of an emergency after hours, there is also the VEC (Veterinary Emergency Clinic) which is open 24 hours a day at 920 Yonge Street (entrance off McMurrich St).
 It's a 25 minute walk or 5 minute drive.